 In tadka, you can add chana dal for extra crunch and taste.

-Whole Spices: I’ve used the regular spices that we use to make tadka -mustard, cumin, red chillies.
+Whole Spices: I've used the regular spices that we use to make tadka -mustard seeds, cumin seeds and dry red chillies.

 Dry Spices: To make this curry I've used basic spices - asafoetida, turmeric powder, chilli powder, coriander powder and cumin powder.